 The Clery Act Explained

 The Jeanne Clery Act is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
 The Clery Act requires all institutions of higher learning that receive federal funding to publish a report which includes: the institution's crime statistics, crime reporting policies, prevention and awareness programs, services for victims, policies and procedures related to timely warnings and emergency notifications, as well as other information related to the safety and security of the institution's community.
 This information is published annually, by October 1st, for the preceding three calendar years in our Annual Security and Fire Safety Report.

-For more information on the Jeanne Clery Act, please visit the Clery Center by selecting the link below:
+For more information on the Jeanne Clery Act, please visit the Clery Center link below.

 If there is an immediate threat to self or others, physical injury or a safety concern, do not use these forms, call Campus Safety immediately at 315-228-7911.